This Gluten-Free Vegan Tropical Fruit Cake is:

 - 3 tablespoons coconut flakes

-Before making the cake, preheat oven to 180 degrees (350 degrees)
+Before making the cake, preheat oven to 180 degrees Celsius (350 degrees Fahrenheit)

 Once melted, add the milk to the same bowl along with the lime juice, vanilla, salt and ground almonds

 - Sift in the flour, baking powder and bicarbonate of soda